 I already mentioned above that if you really want a lounge chair, the beach is where you should head.
 We had no issue finding lounge chairs for our family of four during our trip.
 There’s also a snack shop, Little ‘Opihi’s – Beachside Kiosk, where you can get some food as well as beer, wine, and cocktails.

 If you do want to do some beach activities you can rent beach gear from Makiki Joe’s at the beach.
 They have Boogie boards, sand toys and life jackets available complimentary for Aulani guests.
 You can also rent snorkel sets for $20 per day and stand-up paddleboards for $39 per hour.

 Beach chairs and umbrellas are complimentary for resort guests, but you can also rent a beachside casabella (2-seat lounger with awning) for $75 per day (same-day reservations available on a first-come, first-served basis for use between 8:00 AM and 5:00 PM).

 If you’re planning to snorkel at the Rainbow Reef, you’re allowed to use those same snorkel sets at the beach.
 There is also a Target and Costco nearby, so you might consider buying a snorkel set if you have easy access to a car and have kids that want to snorkel everyday.

 Photos on the Beach

 Dining at Aulani is fairly straightforward.
 Do note that it’s resort dining, not all-inclusive.
-There are ten eating spots on property, varying from fine dining to grab n’ go.
-I wrote more in depth about the food at Aulani for TravelingMom, but here’s some quick tips.
+There are ten eating spots on the property, varying from fine dining to grab n’ go.

 Reservations are accepted at two of the ten restaurants.
 I highly recommended (read this as DO IT) making reservations if you want to eat at Makihiki and ‘AMA’AMA.